Uchiha-k/AIG-Actuarial-Pricing-Analysis/README.md

 Power BI (DAX, visuals, slicers), data profiling and categorization.

 ## How to view
-Dashboard screenshots in `/dashboard-screenshots/`.
+Dashboard screenshots in `/Screenshot For AIG Pricing.png/`.
 DAX measures and methods documented for transparency.